xebialabs-community/xld-datical-plugin/README.md

     + `host`: the `overthere.Host` that will be used to execute the `hammer` cli tool
     + `home`: Fully qualified location of Datical DB CLI command. (e.g., `C:\DaticalDB\repl\hammer.bat` or `/opt/DaticalDB/hammer`).
     + `driverLocation`: Absolute Path on Build Server to Database Drivers used by Datical DB.
-    * `zipLocation`: Absolute Path to 7zip.exe (only applicable on Windows).
+    + `zipLocation`: Absolute Path to 7zip.exe (only applicable on Windows).
 If provided this one will be used, else the prepackaged one will be used.
 + `datical.Project`
     + `targetPath`: Temporary path where the project should be extracted
     + `envName`: Environment name to be used for forecast and deploy (e.g. XE)
     + `changeids`: The id and (optionally) author of a change set.
 Only used during destroy operation.
 If not specified, lastdeploy will be used.
+    + `labels`:  The labels to be used during forecast and deploy.
+For example: `pipeline1 AND test`

 ## References ##
 1. [Datical main website](http://www.datical.com/)